Washington men’s rowing finishes in second place at IRA national championships, but wins points title

-GOLD RIVER, Calif. — Yale University’s role as season-lon favorite’s concluded as it began Sunday morning on the calm water of Lake Natoma.
+GOLD RIVER, Calif. — Yale’s role as season-long favorite concluded as it began Sunday morning on the calm water of Lake Natoma.

-The Bulldogs rowed to their third straight Varsity Eight title, solidly defeating runner-up and now three-time overall men’s points champion Washington at the Intercollegiate Rowing Association (IRA) national championship.
+The Bulldogs rowed to their third straight varsity-eight title, solidly defeating runner-up and now three-time overall men’s points champion Washington at the Intercollegiate Rowing Association national championships.

-Washington’s two earlier wins and another second in the day’s four grand in races gave the university the overall men’s points title with 207.
-Yale had 205, with California third with 189.
+Washington’s two earlier wins and another second in the day’s four Grand Final races gave the university the overall men’s points title with 207.
+Yale had 205, with California third at 189.

 The points title was Washington’s 12th in the past 13th years and 16th overall.